• Skip to content

 The Therapeutic Goods Administration (TGA) is continually checking that all vaccines are safe and working as they should for children and teenagers across the world.

-Global clinical trials of the COVID-19 vaccines have shown that they’re effective – that is, they prevent severe COVID-19 in children and teenagers.
+Global clinical trials of the COVID-19 vaccines have shown that they’re effective – that is, that they prevent severe COVID-19 in children and teenagers.
 The trials have also shown that the vaccines are safe for children and teenagers.

 COVID-19 vaccine doses for children younger than 12 years are smaller than the doses recommended for teenagers and adults.
 This is because clinical trials have found that smaller doses are safe and effective, so there’s no need for larger doses.